ExPaNDS-eu/ExPaNDS/WP1/eu-researcher-interview.md

   - *XFEL* Hub

 ### 4.b.
 Do you have both high energy physics machines and sources of synchrotron light in the project?
 - well that is difficult to distinquesh.
-The elektron part of the sychrotron is physically a high energry physics machine as it is accelerating electrons to Gev energy.
+The electron part of the sychrotron is physically a high energry physics machine as it is accelerating electrons to Gev energy.
 The modern sync. are build exactly for those purposes but e.g. at DESY the Petra ring was a HEP machine in the past.

 ### 5. Is the project aiming to develop a more standardised approach to data collection and data management at photon and neutron facilities?
 Do different facilities currently have different policies, do they generate different types of data?